Are You Making These Diet Mistakes?

 With the growth of resources available at our fingertips it is common to get bad information, especially in the nutrition realm.
 Educating yourself with false information is a major diet mistake.
 This bad information circulating often leads to a lack of adequate knowledge to make healthy choices.

 - Sugar Content – Added sugar can sneak in to healthy foods as a way of improving taste when fat has been removed.
-It is preferable to not eat foods with any added sugar.
-This is especially true with foods like flavored yogurt.
+It is preferable to not eat foods with any added sugar.* This may be especially true with foods like flavored yogurt.

 If You Insist

 Not all Fad Diets are unhealthy or unsustainable.
 Some people will use a Fad Diet to help jump start their health or weight loss goals.
 If Fad Diets are your preference and you insist on following one it is best to research and find one that is healthy and won’t lead to weight gain the moment you stop the diet.

 Some of the better Fad Diets to follow include:

 - Intermittent Fasting – This approach to dieting has become more well-known over the past few years.
 Intermittent Fasting has the science and proof of effectiveness to back it up.
 There are four primary forms of intermittent fasting to choose from; fasting alternate days, 16 hour fasts, 24 hour fasts, and fasting just a couple of days a week.
 This approach may have benefits beyond weight loss.

 - Mediterranean Diet – This is more of an eating pattern than a diet.
 It is highly sustainable and focuses on healthy fats, whole grains, reduced red meat, and heavy fruits and vegetable consumption.
 This eating pattern may be a great option for improved overall health.*